Top 8 Places to Go Sledding, Tubing & Build a Snowman in Truckee

-If you’re looking for a different winter activity to do with your family, consider one of the following spots for a day of snowplay.
+Bring on winter family fun!
+If you’re not skiing or riding with your family, consider one of the following spots for a day of snowplay.

-- Purchase a durable sled that can handle the fun and won't break into pieces.
+- Buy a durable sled that can handle the fun and won't break into pieces.
 Look for wooden, metal, or inflatable sleds - they'll hold up the best!

 - Rent a sled or saucer from a Truckee-Tahoe retailer.
 Just here for a day?
-View a list of rental locations in this How To Sled guide.
+View a list of rental locations in this sledding guide.

 - Pack out your broken sled and know how to properly dispose of it.
 Recycle it if you can or toss it in the trash.

 Truckee's newest snow play area has got it going on!
 It offers sweeping views of Donner Lake, easy parking in a large, plowed lot, bathrooms (portapotties), and tons of space for building a snowman or playing in the snow!
 A Sustainable Truckee sponsorship helped expand snow plowing operations at West End Beach, doubling the amount of winter parking spots to about 60 spaces!

 Enjoy a peaceful escape to Johnson Canyon, a quiet forest with options for everyone who wants to play in the snow.
 There are gentle hills for sledding, flat areas for making a snowman, and lots of tall pines to take cover behind during an epic snowball fight.

 Kids can enjoy all of the snowplay activities here, like sledding, tubing, snowman building, snowball fighting, and more.
 There’s a fun sledding hill with monitored tubing lanes, and best of all, you don’t have to pack a thing - sleds and inner tubes are included in the price of admission.
 This is a great place to bring small children, with gentle hills that are just steep enough for little ones to feel an exhilarating thrill.